Skip to Content

 For Institutional Decision Makers

-Clarence Gets a Bargain is a Lexile-rated (AD 620L) financial literacy resource.
-The concepts in the book support themes featured in FDIC Money Smart for Young People and topics covered by Jump$tart National Standards for K–12 Personal Finance Education.
-It includes pre-built family engagement activities, making it a natural fit for Title I supplemental material programs and corporate financial literacy philanthropy.
+Clarence Gets a Bargain is a financial literacy resource (estimated Lexile AD 620L) aligned with FDIC Money Smart for Young People themes and Jump$tart National Standards for K–12 Personal Finance Education.
+It includes pre-built family engagement activities, making it well-suited to support CRA community development initiatives, Title I supplemental material programs, and corporate financial literacy philanthropy.

-When your team asks why you selected this resource, the framework connections are there: Jump$tart topics (Spending, Saving, Earning Income, Managing Credit).
+When your team asks why you selected this resource, the answer is documented: Jump$tart National Standards (Spending, Saving, Earning Income, Managing Credit).
 Common Core CCSS.Math.5.NBT.B.7.
 FDIC Money Smart K–5 themes.
 Council for Economic Education topics.
-These connections are suggested by the author based on book content and have not been formally verified or endorsed by those organizations.
 Pre- and post-assessment activities included.

 And the kids actually think it’s hilarious.